Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

    let balance = host.self_balance();

-You already have a variable with the address of the contract owner, so you can use that for invoking the transfer:
+You already have a variable with the address of the contract owner, so you can use that to invoke the transfer:

 .. code-block:: rust